Related Links

 General Information

-This year the Beloit College Upward Bound program focuses on recruiting freshmen and sophomores; however we do accept applications from juniors as well.
-During the fall semester of each school year, we visit Beloit Memorial and South Beloit High School to provide information about the program for any interested students.
+This year the Beloit College Upward Bound program is focused on recruiting freshmen and juniors; however, we will accept applications from highly motivated sophomores as well.
+During the fall semester of each school year, we visit Beloit Memorial and South Beloit High School to provide information about our program to any interested students.
+Students from other Beloit schools are also welcome to apply directly on our website.

 Eligibility